tikv/website/content/blog/monthly-june-2020.md

 ## News

 [TiKV 4.0 has reached general availability](https://tikv.org/blog/tikv-4.0-ga/)!
 Thanks to all users and contributors who helped with the release!
 TiKV has been used by more than 1,000 adopters in production scenarios across multiple industries worldwide.
-Currently, we’re planning future versions of TiKV; let us know what you’d like to have in TiKV 5.0 by [opening an issue](https://github.com/tikv/tikv/issues/new?template=feature-request.md) on Github to make feature requests.
+Currently, we’re planning future versions of TiKV; let us know what you’d like to have in TiKV 5.0 by [opening an issue](https://github.com/tikv/tikv/issues/new?template=feature-request.md) on Github.

 Our first CNCF project webinar, [How We Doubled System Read Throughput with Only 26 Lines of Code](https://www.cncf.io/webinars/how-we-doubled-system-read-throughput-with-only-26-lines-of-code/), is scheduled on July 31, at 10 am PT.
 Minghua Tang will share how we introduced Follower Read, and how we implemented it at this webinar.
 [Register](https://zoom.us/webinar/register/WN_UobO7CidQWShiPE-HreKXA) if you’re interested.